 Rebuilding After Hurricane Sandy

-Our goal is to meet the home repair and rehabilitation needs of at least 200 homeowners by 2014.
+In the first year after the storm we met the home repair and rehabilitation needs of over 200 homeowners.
 As resources are available, we will continue to meet the need of additional homeowners impacted by this devastating storm.

 Learn more about our Superstorm Sandy efforts here: www.rebuildingtogether.org/sandy